tgve/tgver/README.md

 This is the R package for TGVE front end `npm` package [`tgve`](https://www.npmjs.com/package/eatlas).
-The R package is developed to fascilitate interactive geospatial analysis and visualization in R, use R’s echo-system to drive advanced data processing, and facilitate deployment of geospatial web applications in production.
+The R package is developed to facilitate interactive geospatial analysis and visualization in R, use R’s echo-system to drive advanced data processing, and facilitate deployment of geospatial web applications in production.